DaxxTrias/cheat-engine/Cheat Engine/release/readme.txt

 How to use:
-There's a tutorial program included with Cheat Engine, it teaches how to use the basics of Cheat Engine, also the helpfile may be of use.
+There's a tutorial program included with ............, it teaches how to use the basics of ............, also the helpfile may be of use.